i80287/typehint_preprocessor/README.md

 ----------------------

-After you made text file(s) and built preprocessor executable file, you can use it Also you can add flags to the preprocessor:
+After you made text file(s) and built preprocessor executable file, you can use it

+Also you can add flags when run the program:

 - -overwrite Will force preprocessor to overwrite files.
 This flag is turned off by default and thus preprocessor saves copies of the `.py` files as `tmp_OriginalFilname.py` instead of the overwritting